What are synthetic cannabinoids?

 It's safest not to use synthetic cannabinoids at all – if you do, you should treat them with extreme caution to avoid an unpleasant experience, injury, or death.

 In June 2020, a new synthetic cannabinoid MDMB-4en-PINACA was detected in New Zealand.
 In September 2020, High Alert issued a notification for AMB-FUBINACA, followed by a notification in October for serious harm incidents in Taranaki linked to synthetic cannabinoids.
+Another notification was issued in July 2021.

 |Stay safer by staying informed.
 Sign up to receive alerts and notifications about any dangerous drugs in NZ.
 Check out the alerts page to see what we've already found.|